MaxwellDAnderson/decext/README.md

-# decext
-DECision EXTension for Schema.org (proposal)
+# DECEXT -- the (proposed) DECision EXTension for Schema.org